£5,000 Loans

 Will a £5,000 loan affect my credit score?

-When you apply for a £5,000 personal loan with Asda Money, the initial eligibility check doesn’t affect your credit score.
-We provide you with access to a panel of trusted lenders which leave only a soft credit footprint on your file that does not affect your credit rating.
+When you apply for a £5,000 personal loan, the initial eligibility check doesn’t affect your credit score.
+ClearScore work with a panel of trusted lenders which leave only a soft credit footprint on your file that does not affect your credit rating.

 If you decide to take up one of the offers from a panel of lenders, then the lender may then complete a hard credit search.
 This will show up on your credit file.